-- 23.1 Instructors for the various course offerings will be recruited from amongst the Pratt Institute faculty.
-In the event that two or more persons request to teach the same course or section who have equal qualifications including experience, seniority based on teaching the same course offering in previous Summer School sessions shall determine the choice. - 23.2 (a) In the event that no qualified person from within the Pratt faculty makes a request to teach a particular course or section, the Dean (or designee) may recruit qualified persons outside the Pratt Institute faculty. - (b) The Visiting Category as outlined in Article 21.5 above provides for circumstances under which distinguished practitioners may be invited during the Summer Session to teach elective courses which their pre-eminence or special expertise uniquely qualifies them to offer.
-They shall teach no more than a quarter (\frac{1}{4}) of of a full-time semester or trimester workload per Summer Session.
+23.1 Instructors for the various course offerings will be recruited from amongst the Pratt Institute faculty.
+In the event that two or more persons request to teach the same course or section who have equal qualifications including experience, seniority based on teaching the same course offering in previous Summer School sessions shall determine the choice.
+However, if more than one section of the same course is offered in a Summer Session, a faculty member can exercise his or her seniority right over one section only in a Summer Session.

+23.2 (a) In the event that no qualified person from within the Pratt faculty makes a request to teach a particular course or section, the Dean (or designee) may recruit qualified persons outside the Pratt Institute faculty.

+(b) The Visiting Category as outlined in Article 21.5 above provides for circumstances under which distinguished practitioners may be invited during the Summer Session to teach elective courses which their pre-eminence or special expertise uniquely qualifies them to offer.
+They shall teach no more than a quarter $(\frac{1}{4})$ of a full-time semester or trimester workload per Summer Session.